 On top of that, the US has proven it’s willing to violate the rights of foreign nationals who use international transfers, regardless of whether their transactions were legal.
 Even though a similar instance hasn’t happened since, nothing is stopping US officials from doing it again.
 It doesn’t seem the US has any consequences for violating international laws or personal rights either.

 If countries aren’t willing to uphold individuals’ rights, it’s up to you to protect yourself from surveillance.
 Unfortunately, no one can do much about the SWIFT issue besides spreading awareness right now, unless an alternative payment network is introduced.
 That said, you can use a VPN to protect your online privacy against many forms of government spying.

-CyberGhost VPN uses the military-grade 256-AES encryption standard.
+CyberGhost VPN uses the ultra-secure 256-bit AES encryption standard.
 It forms a protective tunnel around your connection and keeps governments out.
-When you connect to one of our secure 7500+ servers worldwide, your online browsing becomes secure and anonymous.
-Get in touch with our 24/7 customer support if you have any more questions.
+When you connect to one of our secure thousands of servers worldwide, your online browsing becomes secure and more private.
+Get in touch with our 24/7 Customer Support if you have any more questions.